Antimatter: Natural production

 Positrons are produced naturally in β+ decays of naturally occurring radioactive isotopes (for example, potassium-40) and in interactions of gamma quanta (emitted by radioactive nuclei) with matter.
 Antineutrinos are another kind of antiparticle created by natural radioactivity (β− decay).
 Many different kinds of antiparticles are also produced by (and contained in) cosmic rays.
 In January 2011, research by the American Astronomical Society discovered antimatter (positrons) originating above thunderstorm clouds; positrons are produced in terrestrial gamma ray flashes created by electrons accelerated by strong electric fields in the clouds.
-Antiprotons have also been found to exist in the Van Allen Belts around the Earth by the PAMELA module.
+Antiprotons have also been found to exist in the Van Allen Belts around the Earth by the PAMELA module, and similar antiproton belts may exist around Jupiter, Saturn, Neptune, and Uranus.

 Antiparticles are also produced in any environment with a sufficiently high temperature (mean particle energy greater than the pair production threshold).
 It is hypothesized that during the period of baryogenesis, when the universe was extremely hot and dense, matter and antimatter were continually produced and annihilated.
 The presence of remaining matter, and absence of detectable remaining antimatter, is called baryon asymmetry.
 The exact mechanism that produced this asymmetry during baryogenesis remains an unsolved problem.
 One of the necessary conditions for this asymmetry is the violation of CP symmetry, which has been experimentally observed in the weak interaction.

 Recent observations indicate black holes and neutron stars produce vast amounts of positron-electron plasma via the jets.